PICTOBANK

 Where do those local benchmark exports go?+

-The exports are automatically saved to Vault Lite on your machine first.
-If you later subscribe to Storage+, you can migrate that Vault Lite batch into cloud Vault.
+The exports appear in Workspace history on your machine first.
+If you later subscribe to Storage+, you can migrate selected local exports into cloud Vault.

 How long did migration take for the 1,000-image Amazon preset batch?+

-That specific Vault Lite to Storage+ migration benchmark took 10 minutes, 39 seconds, and 49 milliseconds.
+That specific local-export to Storage+ migration benchmark took 10 minutes, 39 seconds, and 49 milliseconds.

 Are there shortcuts for large local batches?+